-For a proton, there are eight independent TMD PDFs, at leading twist, three of which correspond to the usual unpolarized, longitudinally polarized and transversely polarized quark parton distributions [163, 164].
+For a proton, there are eight independent transverse dependent distribution (TMD) PDFs, at leading twist, three of which correspond to the usual unpolarized, longitudinally polarized and transversely polarized quark parton distributions [226, 227].
 The novel TMD PDFs have physical interpretations.
-For example, the Sivers function [165] represents the distribution of unpolarized partons inside a transversely polarized hadron.
-For (pseudo)scalar particles, such as kaon and pions, there are two independent leading-twist TMD FFs, one being the ordinary unpolarized fragmentation function and the other the Collins FF [166] which is related to the probability of a polarized quark fragmenting into an unpolarized hadron.
+For example, the Sivers function [228] represents the distribution of unpolarized partons inside a transversely polarized hadron.
+For (pseudo)scalar particles, such as kaon and pions, there are two independent leading-twist TMD FFs, one being the ordinary unpolarized fragmentation function and the other the Collins FF [229] which is related to the probability of a polarized quark fragmenting into an unpolarized hadron.

-Factorization of TMDs have been shown for semi-inclusive DIS, for the Drell-Yan process as well as for electron-position annihilation into dihadrons [167-172].
-Recently first TMD global fits have become available [173-180], although problems with consistent descriptions still remain [181, 182].
+Factorization of TMDs has been shown for semi-inclusive DIS, for the Drell-Yan process as well as for electron-position annihilation into dihadrons [230-235].
+Recently first TMD global fits have become available [236-243], although problems with consistent descriptions still remain [244, 245].
+The results of a recent extraction of Sivers function from a global fit to polarized Semi-Inclusive DIS, polarized pion-induced Drell-Yan and W+-/Z boson production data is shown in Fig. 18.9 [246].

-Because TMD PDFs encode nonperturbative information about transverse momentum and polarization degrees of freedom, they are important for descriptions of multi-scale, non-inclusive collider observables, for example, production of electroweak gauge bosons at LHC [183] and can have an effect on determination of the W boson mass [184].
-The combination of TMD PDFs an FFs can give consistent global description of spin and azimuthal asymmetries and provide predictions.
-Some recent reviews of this rapidly developing field are given here [183, 185, 186].
+Because TMD PDFs encode nonperturbative information about transverse momentum and polarization degrees of freedom, they are important for descriptions of multi-scale, non-inclusive collider observables, for example, production of electroweak gauge bosons at LHC [247] and can have an effect on determination of the W boson mass [248].
+The combination of TMD PDFs and FFs can give consistent global description of spin and azimuthal asymmetries and provide predictions.
+Some recent reviews of this rapidly developing field are given here [247, 249-252].